UPPMAX/HPC-python/docs/common/login.rst

         - `Preparations of environment <https://uppmax.github.io/HPC-python/preparations.html>`_ to follow this course:

             - you can log in
+            - you have have a folder to work in
             - you can start a text editor

     - We will also download exercise snippets and solutions that you can work with. `Use the tarball with exercises <https://uppmax.github.io/R-matlab-julia-HPC/common/use_tarball.html>`_